vuestorefront/vue-storefront/packages/core/docs/contributing/branching-model.md

 * fix a bug present in the current version,
 * release new minor- or patch-level version.

-This means that we **don't add new features to the `main` branch**.
-The only exception is when we identify a serious security or performance bug that must be patched as soon as possible.
+This means that we **don't add new features or introduce breaking changes** to this branch.
+The only time breaking change is allowed is when we identify a serious bug (especially security- or performance-related) that must be patched as soon as possible.

 We treat this branch as "production", so it should be stable, tested, and documented.
 It's also the default branch shown in our GitHub repositories, so it's also the showpiece of what we offer.